 People in developing countries are burdened excessively by oral diseases.
 These are aggravated by poverty, poor living conditions and lack of education related to dental care.
 Our teams provide extractions, restorations, sealants and fluoride treatments- all of which are carried on full-time by the local dental provider.
 Together we aim to save teeth by providing preventative care and oral hygiene education to the community.

-760 million people live on less than $2 a day.
+At the start of 2020, approximately 760 million people in the world lived on less than $2 a day, a number that is growing in light of COVID 19.
 For many breadwinners, especially women, gaining business expertise and securing a loan to start an enterprise is next to impossible in developing countries.
 In Nicaragua, the microbusiness and informal job sector accounts for 45% of the gross domestic product, highlighting the importance of support for these entrepreneurs.

 Globally over 59 million children are unschooled, leaving them at risk for lifelong struggles with poverty and disease.
 Even among those enrolled, 250 million leave school lacking basic knowledge and critical thinking skills.
 Since the educational systems in developing countries are grossly underfunded, schooling is typically not free, and many impoverished parents simply cannot afford to pay tuition and fees while at the same time afford to feed their children.
 While some children are fortunate to attend school for a few years, most do not matriculate to secondary programs.
 Schools themselves do not make a passing grade.
 They fail miserably due to outdated instructional methods, poorly trained teachers and inadequate supplies and resources.